OIT-JP-2022/todo-app/README.md

 To compile, run: `make todo`
 To run, type ./todo filename.txt

-You may load your own todo list, or use the sample list, called sample.txt.
+You may load your own todo list, or use the following lists provided:

+sample.txt     <= this starts as an unsorted sample list of tasks
+				(note that once you open it, it will sort and save as such) empty.txt      <= this is an empty file we used for testing badformat.txt  <= this is a file that isn't formatted correctly and should generate our error message

 **IMPORTANT**